SolaceSamples/solace-samples-c/_docs/assets/init.md

-## Connecting to the Solace message router
+## Connecting to the Solace PubSub+ message router

-In order to send or receive messages, an application must connect a Solace session.
-The Solace session is the basis for all client communication with the Solace message router.
+In order to send or receive messages, an application must connect a PubSub+ session.
+The PubSub+ session is the basis for all client communication with the PubSub+ message router.

 In the Solace messaging API for C (SolClient), a few distinct steps are required to create and connect a Solace session.